Search results for:

-Sender Policy Framework (SPF) records give you the ability to create a list containing IP addresses (or subnets) that you authorize to send emails on your behalf.
+Sender Policy Framework (SPF) records allow you to create a list containing IP addresses (or subnets) that you authorize to send emails on your behalf.
 This makes it harder for malicious email senders to hide their identity and use your email server for fraud or spam.
 This will prevent your domain name from being spoofed when an email is received.
-Doing this will protect against phishing attempts coming from your domain, as well as “identity theft” through emails.
+Doing this will protect against phishing attempts coming from your domain, as well as "identity theft" through emails.

 Luckily you can set both DKIM and SPF easily by using the following steps.
-Please note that you’ll need to be logged into cPanel.
+Please note that you'll need to be logged in to cPanel.

 First: Find the Email section on the home interface of cPanel

 Second: Select "Email Deliverability"

 This page will analyze the domains in your cPanel to see if any DNS issues could affect your email functionality.
 If problems do exist, it will tell you which records are where problems exist.